Daisy0419/Telescope-Searching-Problem/README.md

 The notebook includes:
 - Average percentage deviation from ILP baseline across deadlines for small instances(Fig.7)
 - Percentage deviation in FoM from the GCP baseline and Computation time vs Deadline presented in log-scaled plot for large instances (Fig. 8)
-- FoM percentage deviation from GCP after accounting for WCET. for five small instances (Fig 9)
+- FoM percentage deviation from GCP after accounting for MOET. for five small instances (Fig 9)
 - Expected FoM progression over the multi deadlines (Fig. 10)

 All required `.csv` results are precomputed and stored in `results/precomputed_results`.